awsdocs/aws-iot-docs/iotfleethubguide/aws-iot-monitor-user-alarms-create.md

 1. Navigate to your Fleet Hub application\.

 1. If you want to target a specific set of devices, create a query\.
-For instructions on how to create a simple query, see [Creating queries with filters](aws-iot-monitor-user-queries-creating.md)\.
+For instructions on how to create a simple query, see [Create queries with filters](aws-iot-monitor-user-queries-creating.md)\.
 If you don't create a query, your alarm applies to all of the devices in your fleet\.

 1. On the default dashboard page, choose **Create alarm**\.